Rajspeaks/Be-Our-Guest/README.md

 Purpose: A user-friendly website for Restaurant table Booking & Event booking Management on the same platform.

 Tools & Technology we used:
-The project is developed using HTML, CSS, JavaScript, PHP, MySQL Database (InnoDB), Bootstrap, JQuery & used Apache server under the guidance & mentorship of 'ENGINEERS STUDY CENTRE' (Ardent Computech), Saltlake, Kolkata.
+The project is developed using HTML, CSS+SCSS+SASS-framework, AJAX, JavaScript, PHP, MySQL Database (InnoDB), Bootstrap, JQuery & used Apache server under the guidance & mentorship of 'ENGINEERS STUDY CENTRE' (Ardent Computech), Saltlake, Kolkata.

 Functionalities: